 13. Be Prepared to Protect Seedlings

 Being well prepared for spring planting season is an important part of having a successful spring garden.
-Being cooped up all winter is bad and when warmer weather rolls around its easy to get anxious and waste a lot of money if you are not careful.
+Being cooped up all winter is bad and when warmer weather finally arrives it is easy to get too anxious and waste a lot of necessary money.

-What tips have you learned to be better prepared for a spring garden?
-Feel free to share in the comments below.
+What tips do you have for getting ready for spring time gardening?
+Please share in the comments below.